agarbuno/ces/README.md

 import sys
 sys.path.append('Your path/ipuq/ces/')

-from enka import *
+from ces.utils import *
-from utils import *
+from ces.enka import *
 ```
 ---

 Overview of this module:
-- `enka` contains the ensemble kalman algorithms.
+- `enka` contains the ensemble Kalman algorithms.
 - `utils` contains the additional tools for running the examples.
-Like test functions and
+Like test functions,
-test ODE and PDE functions to solve the inverse problem through a Bayesian approximation.
+PDEs constrained functions to solve the inverse problem through an approximate Bayesian method.

 Coming shortly:
 - MCMC using GPs.